nzoschke/awscli-plugin-execute-api/Readme.md

 ### Configure an operation endpoint

-First configure a profile for the IAM user with `execute-api` policy:
+First configure a profile for the IAM with `execute-api:Invoke` permission:

 ```shell
 $ export AWS_PROFILE=myprofile